 I am currently a postdoc in the Peay Lab at Stanford University working on the biogeography of plant-fungal symbioses and how they influence species geographic distributions and coexistence.
-I completed my PhD in the Schweitzer Lab at the University of Tennessee where I focused on the eco-evolutionary dynamics of plant-soil interactions and their response to global change.
+I completed my PhD in the Schweitzer Lab at the University of Tennessee where I focused on the eco-evolutionary dynamics of plant-soil linkages and their response to global change.

 Microbial drivers of diversity and function

 Plants assemble, defend themselves from, and form symbioses with highly diverse microbial communities.
 These relationships affect individual plant performance, influence population dynamics that shape community composition, and help determine the productivity and biogeochemical cycles of entire ecosystems.
-My research explores plant-microbe interactions behind patterns of biodiversity and ecosystem function.
+My research explores the plant-microbe interactions behind patterns of biodiversity and ecosystem function.

 Community and ecosystem genetics